Ivan-bin/csc322/README.md

 # Active Teaming System

 This system will facilitate active teaming of people with similar interest and skill-set to forge groups for a certain do-good project.
-There are three types of users in this system: Super User (SU), Ordinary User (OU) and Guest (GU).
+There are four types of users in this system: Super User (SU), Ordinary User (OU)., VIPs and Visitors.

 ## Specifications
 **Super User(SU)** can:
 - [x] update membership.
 - [x] maintain a list of taboo words.
-- [x] unlock any locked document.
+- [x] shutdown group or punish OUs by score reduction.
 - [x] process complaints about OU's.
 - [x] have all privileges reserved for OU's inside any group.

 **Ordinary User(OU)** can:
-// need to write
+- [x] can form group by inviting other OUs.
+- [x] put other OUs in Whitebox or Blackbox.
+- [x] can moderate and post to the group page.
+- [x] ask for meetup polling to find common time for all members to meet.
+- [x] group members can vote to issue warning/praise/kickout/close a group.
+- [x] can complains to SU about group or other OUs.
+- [x] can send compliments about OUs to SU.

 **Guest User (GU)** can:
-// need to write

-**General Features:**
-//need to write
+- [x] view top 3 projects and top rating OUs profile.
+- [x] register to be OU.
+- [x] complain to SU about group or OUs.

 ## Getting Started